To the north of the town is the estate of Chilton Lodge, the present house dating from 1795-1800.

 Humphrey Repton laid out the park around the new house for John Pearse as it was built.

-During the middle of the 19th century the house went through various hands until the estate was bought in 1890 by Sir William Pearce, 2nd Bart. of Cardwell in Renfrewshire.
+John Pearse died in 1836 and during the middle of the 19th century the house went through various hands until the estate was bought in 1890 by Sir William Pearce, 2nd Bart. of Cardwell in Renfrewshire.
 His father the first Sir William, had made a fortune from shipbuilding at Govan on the Clyde.
 His heir inherited the title on his father's death at the age of 27 years in 1888.

 Changes to Chilton Lodge, 1890: